Indonesian names: Arabic names

 The name "Maysaroh" is a common female name amongst the Betawi people.
 However, this name is actually a male name in Arab countries.
 It is probably mistaken with the name Saroh, which is in turn derived from Sarah.

+There are also people in Indonesia who were named after classical scholars of Islam, such as "Ghozali" (from Al-Ghazali), "Romli" (from Shihab al-Din al-Ramli) or "Syafi'i" (from Al-Shafi'i).

 Western names

 Western names were brought to Indonesia by the Spanish, Portuguese, Dutch, and later from American-English cultural exports.
 Names with western origin include Henry, Agus, Johan, Andri, Anto (Antonius), Siska, Roni, Jono, Riska, Suzanna, Rian, Markus, and many more.

-Indonesian Christian (Protestants and Catholics) may use Christian first names and/or baptismal names such as Yohanes, Andreas, Matius, Markus, Lukas, Paulus, Maria, Stefanus, Yakobus, Filipus, and many more Biblical names.
+Indonesian Christians (Protestants and Catholics) may use Christian first names and/or baptismal names, derived more or less directly from Latin, such as Yohanes, Andreas, Matius, Markus, Lukas, Paulus, Maria, Stefanus, Yakobus, Filipus, and many more Biblical names.
 These names have been Indonesianized to conform with the Indonesian pronunciations (or as they appear in the Indonesian Bible translations).
-But more recently, many parent also used Anglicised names such as Peter, Andrew, James, John, Paul, Eva, Stephanie, Mary, etc..
+But more recently, many parents also use Anglicised names such as Peter, Andrew, James, John, Paul, Eva, Stephanie, Mary, etc..
 Many non-Christian Indonesians may also use Western names such as Jon, Sam, Paul, Brian, Toni, Tomi, Anne, or Yulia.
+Many female names are also suffixed with either -ina and -ita, both are diminutive suffixes in Spanish.

-Combinations of names from different origins such as "Ricky Hidayat" (Western-Arabic) or "Wisnu Wiryono" (Sanskrit-Javanese) are to be found as well.
+Combinations of names from different origins such as "Ricky Hidayat" (Western-Arabic) are to be found as well.